-Hospice Palliative Care Ontario offers palliative care education courses for Long-Term Care Homes (LTC) or Community Support Services (CSS) located within the Toronto Central LHIN.
+Hospice Palliative Care Ontario offers palliative care education for Long-Term Care Homes (LTC) or Community Support Services (CSS) located within the Ontario Health Toronto region.
 These courses are designed to meet the palliative care educational needs of interdisciplinary staff in long-term care facilities and retirement residences.
 This education was designed to provide flexible virtual learning opportunities.
-The sessions are offered in a 1 hour webinar format.